shlomospi/Pupils_detection/README.md

 # inference

-`python Inference.py -v <relative/path/to/video>`
+`python Inference.py`

 options:
 -a     :    int, if larger than 1, a running average of prediction of the last will be displayed
---save: bool, if True, will save result in the saved model's dir
+--save : bool, if True, will save result in the saved model's dir
+-v     : path/to/video.
+Otherwise, will use camera.
+--load: 'choice' to choose saved model manually.
+Otherwise, will use model in "saved_model" folder.
 The script will prompt the user to choose a folder containing a saved model for inference.
+-o     : "preproccessed" to save frames after preproccessing.
+-t     : Threshold for preproccesing.
+For now, needed to be adjusted to the trained model version.
+-bin   : True for conversion of pixels to binary values after preproccessing, if thresholding is being used.
 # training

-For training, folders of images and videos are needed to be added to the directory:
+For training, first add to project's directory folders of the dataset:

 images_dataset
 images_from_videos1_dataset
+images_from_videos3_dataset
+images_from_camera1_dataset
 IR videos

 alternativly, supply with new datasets and load them

 `python Main.py`